Maine-eDNA/medna-metadata/docs/source/index.rst

 for the management and tracking of eDNA samples (MeDNA-Metadata; `GitHub <https://github.com/Maine-eDNA/medna-metadata>`_).

-Check out the :doc:`install` section for further information, including how to :ref:`setup` the project.
+Check out the :doc:`install` section for further information, including how to setup the project.

 .. note::